White Community Memorial Chapel: Reconstruction

-In April 1972, officials from the LDS Church broke ground on a new building that would replace the aging 18th Ward chapel.
+The LDS Church began constructing a new building that would replace the aging 18th Ward chapel in 1972.
 The location of the old building would become a parking lot for the new structure, and the original chapel would need to be moved or demolished.
 The Division of State History attempted to save the building onsite by asking the Utah Attorney General, Vernon B. Romney, to investigate the trust set up by Don Carlos Young in 1880 when the property was provided to the ward.
 The trust required the land be used forever as a meeting place, but Romney determined that the members of the ward, and not the state, were the only ones that could bring a lawsuit over the matter.

 While construction moved forward on the new building, there were a number of discussions in the community in regards to how the old chapel could be saved.
 The church offered the building to Pioneer Trail State Park (currently This Is the Place Heritage Park), but the structure did not fit within the time period of its Old Deseret Village, and the church announced in June 1973 that the chapel would be demolished.
 Cornerstone, (Note: Cornerstone had been organized in 1971, following the destruction of the historic Summit Stake Tabernacle.) an organization dedicated to preserving historic Mormon buildings, raised enough funds to have some of the building's elements removed before the chapel was torn down.
 In June 1973, the meetinghouse was demolished.
 Its steeple, windows, doors, benches and other reusable items were removed with the hope to include them in a rebuilt version of the chapel, to possibly be built in nearby Memory Grove.

-By 1975, plans had solidified on building the replica near the Utah State Capitol, a move the state legislature approved that year.
-On April 23, 1979, a groundbreaking, officiated by Governor Scott M. Matheson, was held to begin construction of the chapel replica.
+In 1975, Utah state legislature approved plans to reconstruct the chapel near the State Capitol, and construction began in 1979 with a groundbreaking, officiated by Governor Scott M. Matheson.
 The chapel's original pulpit was used during the ceremony and the future outline of the structure was painted on the asphalt, with seats for guests arranged as they would be in the completed building.
 The majority of the reconstruction would be funded by the Mahonri Kenneth White and Ada Marie Sparks White Foundation, supplemented with funds from the Community Memorial Chapel Foundation, with local architect Steven T. Baird in charge.
 A cornerstone ceremony, performed by the Free and Accepted Masons of Utah, was held October 5, 1979.
 A box discovered in the original building's cornerstone was reused and new documents added to it, before it was placed in the cornerstone of the replica.